JohnGJackson0/InversionX/README.md

 #### Using dependencies

 Now, we can use it directly with ease.
 Notice that the type is correctly inferred as TestService, even though the container is of type ObjectClass<TestService, [string]>.
-The type is constructed at runtime.
+The class is constructed at the time of useService since we used object.construct().

 ```
 iocContainer.useService('TestService')
 ```

-User it per normally.
+Use it per normally.
 Here is a unit test demonstrating it:

 ```
 expect(iocContainer.useService('TestService').getValue()).toEqual('TEST');